Upcoming Foraging Courses in Bristol

 If you live in the Bristol area, then foraging is a delight.
 So many rich and varied habitats are on your doorstep, in what is a true botanical hotspot.

 Wild foods provide some of the most nutritionally loaded plants that it is possible to get your hands on.
-As well as this, it’s often the freshest food you will eat; locally sourced, and without question, beyond organics.
+As well as this, it’s often the freshest food you will eat; locally sourced, and beyond organics.

 I offer regular foraging courses in Bristol during 2018.
 On all my events you can expect to meet and explore the uses of more than 20 edible plants, and discover a smattering of top-draw hedgerow first-aid medicines for good measure!